0xshipthecode/fmda_julia/README.md

 list is identical to that for [fmda_scraper](http://github.com/vejmelkam/fmda_scraper "fmda_scraper").
 The `output_dir` points to a directory where the execution log and output files will be stored.

-The ''output_dir'' must exist.
+The `output_dir` must exist.

-The ''wrf_output'' file is the WRF output file for the domain on which the moisture code is to be run.  **NOTE** always have a backup of the wrf_output file or use a copy of the output as the wrfout file is modified by the moisture code.
+The `wrf_output` file is the WRF output file for the domain on which the moisture code is to be run.  **NOTE** always have a backup of the wrf_output file or use a copy of the output as the wrfout file is modified by the moisture code.